maci0/gke-inference-from-scratch/part1.md

 3. Run an all-gather performance test to validate RDMA throughput
 4. Output bandwidth results

-**Alternative**: You can also use Google's official cluster-toolkit example, note that this will require the [jobset CRD](https://github.com/kubernetes-sigs/jobset) to be installed also which is something we are not covering currently.
+**Alternative**: You can also use Google's official cluster-toolkit example, note that this will require the [jobset CRD](https://github.com/kubernetes-sigs/jobset) to be installedm, which is something we are not covering currently.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/cluster-toolkit/main/examples/gke-a3-ultragpu/nccl-jobset-example.yaml